 - 1. Compensate our executives fairly; - 2.
-Motivate our executives to honestly and ethically grow our Company's revenues, profits, cash flow and market capitalization over time, not just in the short term; and - 3.
+Motivate our executives to honestly and ethically grow our Company's profits, cash flows, revenues, and market capitalization over time, not just in the short term; and - 3.
 Retain our executives while ensuring the ability to attract new ones as needed.